Private Equity Funds of Funds: “PE Lite” or Equally Attractive Finance Job?

 Q: So let’s say that you’ve gotten interviews lined up for a PE fund of funds, or you’ve at least seen some interest from various funds.

 What’s the recruiting process like?
-Is it similar to traditional PE or hedge fund / asset management recruiting?
+Is it similar to traditional PE or closer to how to get a job at a hedge fund?

 A: It’s similar to entry-level PE and hedge fund recruiting, where you go through 3-4 rounds and then also get the infamous modeling test and/or case study.